Best daily deals

 You can track the headphones, customize the EQ, and adjust ANC intensity from the Smart Control app.

 One of the major features separating the Sennheiser MOMENTUM 3 Wireless from the MOMENTUM Wireless 2 is Tile tracking integration.
-It allows you to see where your headphones are located, which is useful for the forgetful among us.
+It allows you to see where your headphones are located, which is helpful for the forgetful among us.

 How do you connect the Sennheiser MOMENTUM 3 Wireless to your phone?